electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-5. Write your [factory firmware](https://developer.electricimp.com/examples/factoryfirmware) using the Project’s source code files.
+6. Write your [factory fixture firmware](https://developer.electricimp.com/examples/factoryfirmware) using the Project’s source code files.

-6. Add your test factory BlinkUp fixture to your Electric Imp account as if it were a development device.
+7. Add your test factory BlinkUp fixture to your Electric Imp account as if it were a development device.

-7. List all of your unassigned devices and find the test fixture.
+8. List all of your unassigned devices and find the test fixture.

 ```
 > impt device list --unassigned